 Maintenance of data (“mandatory fields”)

 The Legal Entities Clearstream Banking Frankfurt AG (CBF) and Eurex Clearing AG (ECAG), IT Infrastructure as well as Group Security aligned on information they need out of MEGA for audit reasons, so called “mandatory fields” (see figure below) that have to be maintained by the products.
 Therefore, the product leads nominated employees for their product (=Product MEGA contact).
-That the data is complete and up to date a quarterly report is sent to all product conctacts.
+Ensuring that the data is complete and up to date a quarterly report is sent to all product conctacts. (details see chapter 3.3.4)